Banner Background

 Quick answers to the questions you may have.

-Yes, dialysis can be done at home with proper training and equipment.
+Yes, peritoneal dialysis and home hemodialysis can be performed at home with proper training and equipment.

 Your query is still not answered?